Marine Education Association

 She received her B.S. degree in Marine Science from Stockton University and her M.S.
 Ed degree in Museum Leadership from Bank Street College of Education.

-Secretary - Doreen Johann (Appointed)
+VP Special Education - Doreen J. Johann

-Doreen J. Johann, originally a Brooklyn native, spent her summers in Glen Cove, NY, where she was exposed to all things boating by her “Aunt Dorothee,” who showed her how to sand and paint bilge pumps, fishing, and seamanship.
+Doreen Johann, originally a Brooklyn native, spent her summers in Glen Cove, NY, where she was exposed to all things boating by her “Aunt Dorothee,” who showed her how to sand and paint bilge pumps, fishing, and seamanship.
 That heightened her already-established love of the marine world and its unique inhabitants.
 From early on, she watched the Undersea World of Jacques Cousteau and began collecting information and categorizing marine organisms in folders.
 Although out of the district, Doreen was invited to attend John Dewey HS, where she met her first mentor, Lou Siegel, who encouraged her to continue her interest in marine biology and join NYSMEA.
 She became a Board Member and served as both Executive Director and President.
 She promoted awareness of Gowanus Canal water quality to the community and oversaw a watershed protection project with the NYC Department of Environmental Protection and NYSMEA students.

 Her thirst for knowledge led to an internship at the New York Aquarium, where she worked under Karen Hensel in the education department.
 Here, she gave tours and helped coordinate various education programs.